RiveryIO/rivery_cli/docs/getting-started.md

 Rivery CLI store defaults and credentials under an "entity" called `profile`.

 Each profile has its name and the configurations under it.
-Due to every API token refers to specific account+environment inside your Rivery console, and every account+environment pair has its own credentials, it is likely you'll have a profile per each account+environment coupling.
+Due to every API token refers to specific `account`+`environment` inside your Rivery console, and every account+environment pair has its own credentials, it is likely you'll have a profile per each account+environment coupling.

 For creating your first profile use the next command: